Salaries & JobsUpdated March 2026

 Share:XFLRWE

 South Bend, IN is smaller city where a no-frills economy that rewards practical spending and penalizes no one for being budget-conscious.
 That economic DNA directly affects what you'll pay for registered nurse salary, which is priced about where you'd expect for a mid-range American market.
-With a median household income of $38K and a local market shaped by a workforce with enough supply to keep prices honest — your quotes will come in below most national averages, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $38K and a local market shaped by a workforce with enough supply to keep prices honest — costs here come in below most national averages, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range